SEO Has Been The Single Largest Driver of Business for Wallaroo Since Our Inception

 They rank for over 700,000 keyword phrases, and the vast majority of their traffic drivers are evergreen content terms.
 That is how it’s done!

 Compounding Returns of Evergreen Content

-As Tunguz explains, in this evergreen content example, each post generates about 150 views on day one, and about 20 each subsequent day.
+As Tunguz explains, in this evergreen content example each post generates about 150 views on day one, and about 20 each subsequent day.
 And due to the evergreen nature of the content, it decays very slowly.
-You can clearly see the compounding effect.
+You can clearly see the compounding effect in the graph above.
 In a year, the blog is generating more than 250k visitors per month.
 Remember, this is a hypothetical example, with perfect execution.
 But the idea still holds.
 Content marketing value compounds.